ORNL/DataFed/doc_source/source/system/overview.rst

 Annotations are a feature that allows users (with proper permissions) to attach general notifications, questions, warnings, and errors to data records.
 Annotations have several states including "open", "active", and "closed".
-When an annotation is initially created, is in the "open" state by default and only the owner/creator of the data record and the author of the annotation will be able see the new annotation.
+When an annotation is initially created, it is in the "open" state by default and only the owner/creator of the data record and the author of the annotation will be able see the new annotation.
 A mechanism is provided to allow the two parties to exchange information, and if deemed suitable by the owner of the data record, the annotation can be "activated" which will make it visible to all users that have access to the associated record.